Encoding quantum bits in bound electronic states of a graphene nanotorus: Systematic errors and gate fidelity

 \section{Systematic errors and gate fidelity}

-When the external fields used to qubit initialization and control present fluctuations around a reference value, it directly affects the qubit control in different ways.
-In this section we study the performance of the gate implementation in presence of systematic errors.
-In our system, according to Eqs.~\eqref{Eq-Parameters},~\eqref{Eq-Mu} and~\eqref{Ap-Heff}, fluctuations in the magnetic field have an impact on the qubit energy (and thus on its frequency) and on the effective electric dipole moment.
-On the other hand, any error associated to the electric field amplitude only affects the control of the qubit.
+For a fixed set of values of the electric $E_{0}$ and magnetic fields $B_{0}$, and total evolution time $\Delta t$, the evolution operator $U(t)$ of the system driven by Hamiltonian~\eqref{Ap-Heff} characterizes a unitary quantum gate $G$~\cite{Nielsen:Book,Santos:18-a}.
+Therefore, uncontrollable or unpredicted fluctuations in the electric and magnetic field around their reference values, $E_{0}$ and $B_{0}$, may directly affect the qubit control in several ways.
+In fact, in our system, according to Eqs.~\eqref{Eq-Parameters},~\eqref{Eq-Mu} and~\eqref{Ap-Heff}, the fluctuations of the magnetic field have a direct impact on the qubit energy (and thus on its frequency), as well as on the effective electric dipole moment.
+Differently, errors on the electric field amplitude only affects the control of the qubit.
+In this section we discuss the performance of the gate implementation in presence of such systematic errors.

-We consider an analysis of the systematic error based on the deviation between a desired quantum gate $G$ (target unitary operation) and the real operation implemented through the perturbed Hamiltonian.
-We call the unperturbed and perturbed Hamiltonians $H_{\mathrm{eff}}$ and $H_{\mathrm{per}}=H_{\mathrm{per}}(\delta B, \delta E)$, respectively, where $\delta B$ and $\delta E$ encode the fluctuations of the magnetic and electric fields, respectively.
-We then let the system evolves under the action of $H_{\mathrm{per}}$ and compare the outcome state $\ket{\psi_\mathrm{eff}}$ with the state $\ket*{\psi_\mathrm{per}}$ expected when we drive the system with $H_{\text{eff}}$ during the time interval $\Delta t$ necessary to implement the gate.
-Given the evolution operators
+We here consider an analysis of the systematic error based on the deviation between a desired quantum gate $G$ (target unitary operation) and the real operation implemented through the perturbed Hamiltonian.
+We call the unperturbed and perturbed Hamiltonians $H_{\mathrm{eff}}$ and $H_{\mathrm{per}}$, respectively, where $H_{\mathrm{per}}$ is obtained from Eq.~\eqref{Ap-Heff} by assuming deviations $\delta B$ and $\delta E$ in the magnetic and electric fields, respectively.
+We then let the system evolve under the action of $H_{\mathrm{per}}$ and compare the outcome state $\ket{\psi_\mathrm{eff}}$ with the state $\ket*{\psi_\mathrm{per}}$ expected from the ideal dynamics of $H_{\text{eff}}$, during a time $\Delta t$ necessary to implement the gate.
+In this scenario, each dynamics is dictated by its corresponding evolution operator